 State Authorization for Clinical Practicum Placements (Quick Reference)

 ASHA’s quick reference resource [PDF] outlines whether authorization may be required for clinical practicum placement outside of the home state of the university.
 This resource is meant to assist those responsible for coordinating students’ clinical practicum placements in identifying when the university may need to take additional steps to secure required authorizations.
 Specific questions regarding the application and verification should be directed to the contact listed for each state.

 Since the 2010 publication of ED’s Program Integrity Rules, much work has been done nationwide to consider and establish a reciprocity agreement among the states to ensure consistency in definitions, costs, and other matters for state authorization of postsecondary education.
-SHEEO has conducted a series of surveys and maintains on its website resources and reports related to this topic, including the results of the April 2014 survey mentioned above.
+The State Higher Education Executive Officers Association (SHEEO) conducted a series of surveys related to this topic, including the April 2014 survey mentioned above.